 We love movies, and we love the experience of watching on a big screen with friends.
-Despite the recent postponement of many blockbuster Hollywood movies, the amazing duo of Israeli actress Gal Gadot and director Patty Jenkins are committed to launching "Wonder Woman 1984" at theaters this holidays.
+Despite the recent postponement of many blockbuster Hollywood movies, the amazing duo of Israeli actress Gal Gadot and director Patty Jenkins were committed to launching "Wonder Woman 1984" at theaters.
+They managed to stream it via Disney+ and it was a success!
 Keep reading as we reveal why you can't miss the original movie in this in depth Wonder Woman Review!

 Let’s check out the wonderful first movie, which we definitely recommend that you watch again while we wait for the spectacular sequel.